AdaptOR2021/AdaptOR2021.github.io/_pages/publications.md

 summary: "Publications"
 ---

-<h2 class="divider">Methodological development on the challenge dataset from the organisers:</h2>
+<h2 class="divider">Methodological development on the challenge dataset from the organisers (we did not participate in the challenge):</h2>

 <table style="border: 1px solid #d3d3d3; border-radius: 5px;">
       <tr>